-While thinking about what to share first that helps me be my best each and every week, I immediately came to batch cooking/meal prep.
+Something that helps me be my best most (not every) week is batch cooking/meal prep.
 If you are searching for ways to be your best self that include healthier eating, saving time and money then I've got you covered with a few tips below on why and how to do so :)

 What is batch cooking?
 It's essentially preparing all of your meals and snacks for the week (or at least part of the week) on one day of the week.
 For many of us this day happens to fall on Sunday (#sundaymealprep anyone?).
 This is because many people are home and winding down their weekends while also preparing for the week ahead on this day.
 However, it's important to note that meal prep doesn't have to occur on Sunday.
 The best day is the day that works for YOU and your schedule.

 Think of meal prep as an investment for the week.
 While you have to invest ~2 hours one day it actually will end up saving you loads of time later during the week since all you'll have to do is reheat the prepared meals and snacks.
 This will allow you more time to be productive in other aspects of your life/focus on the things you love!

 You wont only be freeing up your time, but also will be freeing up your mind!
 Batch cooking can help give you extra mental space so that you can stress less over what to put on your plate during the busy workweek.

 Helps you reach your goals

 For basically every aspect in life, planning ahead is the key to staying on track and reaching your goals.
 The same goes for goals related to healthier eating and weight loss.
 Planning ahead will set you up for success!